-Tadas counsels public and private clients on land use, water resources, and environmental law matters.
-He helps private clients and public port districts secure and defend state and federal environmental permits and local land use approvals for development projects throughout the state, including complex marine terminal development projects.
-He has appeared on behalf of clients in local legislative and adjudicative proceedings, in state and federal court, and in state administrative adjudicative proceedings, including appearances before the Growth Management Hearings Board, the Shoreline Hearings Board and the Pollution Control Hearings Board.
+Tadas helps public- and private-sector clients secure and defend state and federal environmental permits and local land use approvals for controversial or complex development projects throughout the state, including marine terminal development projects.
+Tadas provides strategic counsel at the permitting stage, working with the client, consultants and regulators on permit applications and environmental review.
+When a permit is appealed, Tadas appears on behalf of clients in local adjudicative proceedings (including hearing examiner proceedings), in state and federal court, and in state administrative adjudicative proceedings, including appearances before the Growth Management Hearings Board, the Shoreline Hearings Board and the Pollution Control Hearings Board.
 Additionally, he represents public clients in drafting, adopting and defending regulations required by the Growth Management Act (GMA), the Shoreline Management Act (SMA), and the State Environmental Policy Act (SEPA).
-Tadas's water law practice includes permitting of new appropriations, transfers and changes of existing water rights, and water rights transactions, including due diligence.
-Drawing from his experiences in both land use and water law, Tadas represents clients in the evolving area of law at the intersection of those two practice areas and has specifically counseled clients on the ways in which water law and water availability impact long-range planning decisions and specific development projects.
+Drawing from his experiences in both land use and water law, Tadas also represents clients in the evolving area of law at the intersection of those two practice areas and has specifically counseled clients on the ways in which water law and water availability impact long-range planning decisions and specific development projects.

 Tadas serves as a member of the firm's Executive Committee.